6580937395

 Ear Nose Throat specialist for children and adults

-Enlarged turbinate of the nose causing nasal congestion due to allergy (allergic rhinitis)
+Enlarged turbinate “sausage” of the nose causing nasal congestion due to allergy (allergic rhinitis)

 Strand of sticky watery mucus between the enlarged turbinate and the nasal septum due to allergy (allergic rhinitis)

 We usually treat nasal allergy problems with a triad of nasal saline wash/douche, steroid nasal spray and antihistamine medications.
-But there is another group of newer medications on the market: Sublingual immunotherapy (SLIT) in Singapore aims to desensitise your body’s allergic response to these allergy triggers so that your immune system doesn’t react in such an aggressive manner when exposed to them.
-For House dust mite allergy in Singapore, we have Acarizax tablets and Oral Tek sprays which are used daily for a period of at least 3 years to achieve a pretty good success rate at improving the nasal allergy symptoms.
+But there is another group of newer medications on the market.
+Sublingual immunotherapy (SLIT) in Singapore aims to desensitise your body’s allergic response to these allergy triggers.
+After 3 to 5 years of desensitisation treatment, your immune system doesn’t react in such an aggressive manner when exposed to the allergen in question.
+For House dust mite allergy in Singapore, Acarizax tablets and Oral Tek/ SLIM sprays are very popular.
+Our patients use such immunotherapy daily for at least 3 years to achieve a pretty good success rate at improving the nasal allergy symptoms.

 Here are some of ENT specialist Dr Annabelle’s tips to cut the house dust mite population at home:

-1. The best way to kill house dust mites is to wash your bedlinen in hot water at 60 degrees celsius and to put them in direct sunlight as much as possible.
+1. The best way to kill house dust mites is to wash your bedlinen in hot water at 60 degrees celsiusĀ and to put them in direct sunlight as much as possible.

-2. Get rid of the furry plush soft toys, especially in the bedroom.
+2. Get rid of furry plush soft toys, especially in the bedroom.

 3. Open curtains every morning to allow full direct sunlight into the rooms.